Skip to content

 Span B = (MAX High over 52 periods + MIN Low over 52 periods) / 2, shift +26 periods

-• The indicator works best on trending markets; in sideways (flat) conditions, false signals are possible.
+• The indicator works best in trending markets; in sideways market conditions, false signals are possible.

-• For reliable signals, it is recommended to use timeframes of 1 hour and above.
+• For more reliable signals, it is recommended to use timeframes of 1 hour and above.

 Use Ichimoku Cloud: Kumo Breakout when:

-• A clear signal upon breaking a key resistance/support level is needed.
+• You need a clear signal when a key support or resistance level is broken.

 Use Ichimoku Cloud: Color Change when: